Neurologic Music Therapy Fellow

 Melissa has worked as a board-certified music therapist since 2003.
 She has been a Fellow in the Academy of Neurologic Music Therapists since 2008 and has also received advanced training in hospice music therapy, work with the elderly, neurologic rehabilitation, drumming, and early childhood music education.
 She is a member of the American Music Therapy Association, Music Therapy Association of Minnesota, and Academy of Neurologic Music Therapists.

 Melissa has provided music therapy services throughout training and professional work with a wide variety of clientele including patients/clients in hospice, transitional care units, long term care, adult and pediatric hematology/oncology, medical/surgical units, and adult day care.
-She has also treated individuals with Parkinson’s disease, sensory impairments, mental disorders, eating disorders, cerebral palsy, fibromyalgia, dementia, and stroke.
+She has also treated stroke survivors, and individuals with Parkinson’s disease, sensory impairments, mental disorders, eating disorders, cerebral palsy, fibromyalgia, and dementia.
 Melissa provided eight years of direct care for people with developmental disabilities and emotional impairments, and has worked in long term care facilities in the Twin Cities.
 She is a member of the American Music Therapy Association, Music Therapy Association of Minnesota (MTAM), and the Academy of Neurologic Music Therapists.
 She served as government relations representative for the Music Therapy Association of Minnesota and on the MN State Recognition Task Force for three years.
 She coordinates the Minnesota Music Therapy Business Owners group (MN MTBO), and actively participates in in the MN Neurologic Music Therapy Support Chapter.